Kevin99z/SurfStore/README.md

 Using the protocol, if the leader can query a majority quorum of the nodes, it will reply back to the client with the correct answer.
 As long as a majority of the nodes are up and not in a crashed state, the clients should be able to interact with the system successfully.
 When a majority of nodes are in a crashed state, clients should block and not receive a response until a majority are restored.
 Any clients that interact with a non-leader should get an error message and retry to find the leader.

+### Committing Entries
+When a client sends a command to the leader, the leader is going to log that command in its local log, then issue a two-phase commit operation to its followers.
+When a majority of those followers approve of the update, the leader can commit the transaction locally, apply the log to its state machine, and send the success response to the client.
+If the leader failed to get approval from all of the followers (maybe because one or more are crashed), it should keep trying indefinitely.
+The commit behavior is described in the [Raft paper](https://raft.github.io/raft.pdf), section 5.3

 ## Usage